unused/airstream/README.md

 A command line tool for sending videos and images to airplay-compatible devices (like AppleTV).

-The airplay protocol can basically play videos in mpeg-4 format that are accessible via http.
-Thus for sending a local file you will have to use a local webserver, see below.
+The airplay protocol can basically play videos in mpeg-4 (mp4, mov, ts, m4v) format that are accessible via http.
+Thus for sending a local file a webserver will be created, see below.

-Local Images can be sent directly to an aiplay-device.
+Local images can be sent directly to an aiplay-device.

 ## Basic Usage